Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Design Notes
 ============

 The widget_api_cast library element serves multiple purposes.
-First, it can convert from window to stream or vice versa.
+First, it can convert from a window to a stream or vice versa.
 Second, it can perform a limited broadcast of windows.
-Third, it can perform various patterns of interlace when there are two streams in or out.
+Third, it can perform various patterns of interleave when there are two streams in or out.

 Code Example
 ============